-Subject: Important: Tender and Contract Management System Replacement
+Tender and Contract Management System Replacement

 Dear Supplier

 As a valued supplier to the Authority, we are writing to advise that our current tender and contract management portal is being replaced with a new system called Open.

 The new system will be used for a small number of new tenders from February 2026, with all new procurement opportunities being run through Open by the end of April 2026.